Guidance for grantees

 Due diligence check

-Prior to grant signature, all new coordinators of EDCTP grants must complete a due diligence review questionnaire: the Financial Management Assessment Questionnaire for Coordinators (FMAQC).
+Prior to grant signature, all new coordinators of EDCTP grants must complete a due diligence review questionnaire.
 This is used to assess the strength of the internal financial control environment of new coordinators.

 The questionnaire is divided into four sections: